fac30/PRO03_FRONT_Itziar_Khalos_Marika_Levi/README.md

 ## Wisdom War Input Components
 This document provides an overview of the input components developed for the Wisdom War quiz application.
 These components are designed to enhance the user experience by allowing for intuitive input handling in the quiz creation process.
+This project is currently a work in progress, with several exciting features already in development!

+## Features
+The application provides the following functionalities:

+- Create your own Quiz
+- Explore Quizzes: Browse and explore a wide range of quizzes created by other users.
+- Play quizzes creates  by other users.
+- View Results: At the end of each quiz, users can view an overall results.

 ### Overview
 The application includes four key input components: